 Simplified reconciliation | Credit card transactions are sent in real time and vary in format and processing timelines.
 ACH transactions are batch processed, have a standard format and process predictably, which makes it easier to collect information about them and reconcile them with bank account records. |

-If a business is primarily processing ACH manually, using automated ACH can offer these benefits.
+If a business is primarily processing file-based ACH, using ACH payment automation can offer these benefits:

 Efficiency and time savings | The most apparent advantage of using automated ACH is the efficiency it brings to the transaction process.
 Manual ACH processing involves time-consuming tasks like data entry, verification and submission.
 With automation, you can streamline these processes, significantly reducing the time and effort required to handle ACH transactions. |